I. Guiding values

 We like telling good stories.
 So our journalists may use literary-style storytelling techniques in news articles or videos when appropriate to convey a story’s significance or drama.
 However, the use of those techniques does not entitle journalists to change facts, alter timelines, leave out important information or otherwise take artistic liberties to place the narrative of the story above the truth of the story.

 Our journalists are not allowed to invent or create composite characters or scenes in reporting the news.
 The use of pseudonyms is also not allowed.
-Instead, when using the common name of the subject of a story is not possible, our journalists should try to find another version of that subject’s name with which to identify her or him — such as a middle name, a nickname or a first initial — and be transparent with readers about the choice.
+Instead, when using the common name of the subject of a story is not possible, our journalists should try to find another version of that subject’s name to use — such as a middle name, a nickname or a first initial — and be transparent with readers about the choice.

 Paying for information